phantombuster/legacy-docs/api.rst

 To get your API key, simply go to your `settings page <https://phantombuster.com/settings>`_ and click ``Reveal``.

-Request parameters should be put in the HTTP ``GET`` query string, like a normal HTTP ``GET`` request.
+Parameters can be put in the query string or in the request body for ``POST`` requests.
 Here is how a typical request looks like:

 ::

-    GET /api/v1/agent/785/launch?command=casperjs&saveLaunchOptions=1 HTTP/1.1
+    POST /api/v1/agent/785/launch?command=casperjs&saveLaunchOptions=1 HTTP/1.1
     Host: phantombuster.com
     X-Phantombuster-Key-1: YOUR_API_KEY

-You can also put your API key as a ``GET`` parameter.
+You can also put your API key as a parameter.
 This is not recommended because your key might show up in log files:

 ::

-    GET /api/v1/agent/785/launch?command=casperjs&saveLaunchOptions=1&key=YOUR_API_KEY HTTP/1.1
+    POST /api/v1/agent/785/launch?command=casperjs&saveLaunchOptions=1&key=YOUR_API_KEY HTTP/1.1
     Host: phantombuster.com

 Please be aware that your key is precious as anyone who knows it can launch your agents (and do other mean things).
 Do not hesitate to generate a new one if you think it has been compromised.